4shlyn/BSS-ArcadeCabinet/README.md

   - If you're NOT using Windows, you'll have to re-do pathways if you want to access the game through the main UI.
       > Note: You can still access the game as you would normally; the processing-java lang would just otherwise handle it for you from the main script.

+  - The most recent sound library in Processing - Tools - Libraries
+  - SqliteDebier (i think) library in ^

 Note that the following keys will correspond to these actual keys:
   Up, Left, Down, Right, Z, X
   W A S D F G